rockettheme/docs/Docs/grav/themes/acronym/INDEX.md

 Introduction
 -----

-Acronym is the integration of modern design and a next-generation framework in one seamless experience.
-This professional theme is perfect for a wide range of websites including: design firms, architects, data science, finance, & more.
+Acronym is a template straight out of the future.
+Featuring a customizable animated background, beautifully bold Headerlicious particle, and the exclusive Owl Cards.
+This is the perfect theme for artists, photographers, blogs, and more.

 ![](assets/acronym.jpeg)